nmmmnu/HM4/README.md

 ---
 ### DiskTables

-Periodicaly, the memtable is flushed on the disk in disktable.
+Periodicaly, the memtable is flushed on the disk in DiskTable.
-Disktable file have similar order - vector/array like structure with sorted elements.
+DiskTable file have similar order - vector/array like structure with sorted elements.

-Disktables are immutable.
+DiskTable(s) are immutable.
 This means very good OS cache and easy backup.
-Downside is that deletes must be implemented by markers called tombstones (same key, NULL value).
+Downside is that deletes must be implemented by markers called tombstones (same key, empty value).

-Disktables header and control data are 64bit integers (uint64_t) stored as BigEndian.
+DiskTable's header and all control data are 64bit integers (uint64_t) stored as BigEndian.
-Simple 1 byte XOR check checksum is included for each pair.

-Disktables ment to be load using MMAP().
+HM4 is reading DiskTable using MMAP().

-Effors are made things to works on 32bit OS-es, but soon or later these will run out of address space.
+Effors were made HM4 to work on 32bit OS, but soon or later these runs out of address space, so we abandoned the idea.

-This means that for production you will definitely need 64bit OS.
+HM4 "officially" needs 64bit OS.

 ---
 ### LSM tree notes.